mkbreuer/ToolPlus/2.81/Sets/view3d_snapset/README.md

 !!
 Attention !!

-During the zip download, github adding a hyphen into the folder name: view3d_snapset-0.2.9
+During the source code zip download, github adding a hyphen into the folder name: view3d_snapset-0.2.9

 Blender cannot read this!